mingikang31/Convolutional-Nearest-Neighbor-Attention/README.md

 **Project periods:** Summer 2024, Spring 2025, Summer 2025, Fall 2026, Spring 2026

 ## Overview
 Convolutional Nearest Neighbor Attention (ConvNN-Attention) is a novel attention mechanism featuring hard selection of nearest neighbors for Vision Transformers (ViTs).
-Traditional attention compute similarities across all token with soft selection, while ConvNN-Attention focuses on the k most relevant neighbors, enhancing efficiency and potentially improving performance.
+Traditional attention compute similarities across all token with soft selection, while ConvNN-Attention focuses on the $k$ most relevant neighbors with convolutional operations to aggregate information, enhancing efficiency and potentially improving performance.

 ### Key Concepts
 - **Vision Transformer (ViT)**: A standard ViT architecture where the multi-head self-attention block can be replaced with our custom `MultiHeadConvNNAttention` and branching blocks.
-- **Layer Flexibility**: The project supports single-block types (e.g., `ConvNNAttention` only) and branching architectures (e.g., `BranchingAttention`, `BranchingConv`) to combine the strengths of different operations.
+- **Layer Flexibility**: The project supports single-block types (e.g., `MultiHeadConvNNAttention` only) and branching architectures (e.g., `BranchingAttention`, `BranchingConv`) to combine the strengths of different operations.
 - **Sampling Strategies**: To manage computational complexity, `ConvNN` layers support sampling strategies: `all` (dense), `random`, and `spatial`.
+- **Number of Heads**: `MultiHeadConvNNAttention` does not use head splitting.
+Each block processes the full feature dimension.

 ### Implementation

-**ViT Layers (`vit_main.py`)**: These are 1D layers operating on sequences of patch embeddings.
+**ViT Layers (`vit.py`)**: ViT implementation with modular attention layers.

+**Attention Layers (`layers.py`)**: Implements various attention mechanisms:
 - **`MultiHeadAttention`**: Standard Transformer multi-head self-attention
 - **`MultiHeadConvNNAttention`**: Convolutional Nearest Neighbor Attention layer with k-NN selection
 - **`MultiHeadKvtAttention`**: An implementation of **k-NN Attention for boosting Vision Transformers**